DeltaWolf7/ArcRest/README.md

 File: Config/config.php

 This file contains the database config used by Medoo and a flag for enabling debug.
 If debug is enabled all JSON outputted will include the debug information such as Controller, Action, Version, Request type, HTTP Headers along side any other returns.
+The settings also allow the framework version to be hidden when requests to index are made.

 ```php
 <?php